5 Easy and Coool CSS Menu Tricks

 Wrapping Up

-None of these tricks are complicated.
-That’s kind of the point.
-A couple lines of CSS, no JavaScript dependencies, no npm packages, no build step.
-Just clean, intentional motion that makes your site feel like someone actually cared about the details.
+None of this is complicated — that’s the whole point.
+A few lines of CSS, no JavaScript dependencies, no packages, no build step.
+Just clean, intentional motion that signals someone actually cared about the details.

-If you want help implementing any of this on your own site — or you’re looking for a full redesign that sweats the small stuff like this — let’s talk.
+If you’d like help wiring any of this into your own site — or you want a full redesign that sweats the small stuff like this — let’s talk.

 Leave a Comment